The Economics of p(doom): Scenarios of Existential Risk and Economic Growth in the Age of Transformative AI: How Much Existential Risk Would a Benevolent Social Planner Tolerate?

-In what follows, we quantify social welfare under different scenarios and assess the representative individual’s willingness to pay for AI safety and alignment research.
-We assume a standard iso-elastic (constant relative risk aversion, CRRA) utility function of the form
+In the following normative exercise, we quantify social welfare under different scenarios and assess the benevolent social planner’s willingness to pay for AI safety and alignment research.
+We assume that the planner has a standard iso-elastic (constant relative risk aversion, CRRA) utility function of the form

-where $C(t)$ is individual consumption at time $t$ and $\theta$ is the coefficient of relative risk aversion, such that the elasticity of intertemporal substitution is $1/\theta$.
+where $C(t)$ is humanity's consumption at time $t$ and $\theta$ is the coefficient of relative risk aversion, such that the elasticity of intertemporal substitution is $1/\theta$.
 For this specification, utility is always positive as long as $C(t)>1$; the logarithmic utility function $u(C(t))=\log(C(t))$ is obtained as the special case of $\theta \to 1$.
 We assume $C(t)\geq 1$ for all $t\geq 0$, implying non-negative flow utility and a non-negative extinction hazard rate $m(t)$.
 After an appropriate normalization, this restriction can be understood as consumption exceeding a minimum subsistence threshold.\footnote{That is, $C=C_{total}/C_{min}\geq 1$, such that if $C_{total}$ falls below $C_{min}$, the individual dies.
 Normalization is also helpful in ensuring that the utility function is invariant to the choice of measurement units.} Ensuring non-negative flow utility is essential in our exercise because we assume that upon death, utility drops to zero.

+To be as general as possible, we consider the cases of $\theta=0.7$ (low risk aversion), $\theta=1$ (moderately low risk aversion; log utility), $\theta=1.5$ (moderately high risk aversion), and $\theta=2$ (high risk aversion), a range that comfortably includes the reasonable parameter values estimated in the empirical literature \citep[see, e.g.,][]{Hall1988,Chetty2006,Guvenen2006}.

-In what follows, we concentrate on the parameter range $\theta\geq 1$, which includes the most empirically relevant degrees of risk aversion among the human population \citep[see, e.g.,][]{Hall1988,Chetty2006,Guvenen2006}.
-Specifically, we compare the logarithmic case $\theta=1$ with the more risk-averse case $\theta>1$.
-The key difference between both cases is that for $\theta=1$ utility is unbounded, whereas for $\theta>1$ it is bounded above by $1/(\theta-1)>0$.
+The key question here is whether $\theta\leq 1$ or $\theta>1$: for $\theta \leq 1$ utility is unbounded, whereas for $\theta>1$ it is bounded above by $1/(\theta-1)>0$.
 This means that growth accelerations are much less valuable with $\theta>1$, because then even exorbitantly high consumption levels can only generate finite streams of utility \citep{Jones2023,AschenbrennerTrammell2024}.
-Thus, utility gains achieved in ``cornucopia'' are in expectation much more likely to outweigh the loss of future utility after human extinction if $\theta=1$ than if $\theta>1$.
+Thus, utility gains achieved in cornucopia are in expectation much more likely to outweigh the loss of future utility after human extinction if $\theta \leq 1$ than if $\theta>1$.